 QUILT 2019 owes it rousing success to the hundreds of quilts and garments on display—made by talented SFQG members … by featured artists Sujata Shah and Jeanie Low, whose informative talks drew fascinated crowds four times a day for two days … and by the amazing Dorcas Hand Quilters Quilters, who stitched around a group frame, surrounded by some of the group’s handiwork from the past 80 years.
+Click here for an interview with Jeanie and a video tour of her studio.

 Credit for the show’s appeal also goes to special exhibitions of the Border Wall Quilt Project, the guild’s Challenge Quilts with their imaginative interpretations of our city, Millefiore minis, a heartwarming display of quilts made by kids for themselves and their dolls, and irresistible items from 27 vendors.
 (If you didn’t get enough time to shop, or if you want to keep shopping, click here!)